|

 Lenzner, Ch.
 Spielmann, and F. Krausz and R. Szipőcs || October 1994

-Abstract: We demonstrate the generation of nearly
+We demonstrate the generation of nearly

 bandwidth-limited 8-fs optical pulses near 0.8 mm from a self-modelocked